drummondlab/drummondlab.github.io/README.md

 IMPORTANT:

-- surround values with double quotes if value contains embedded whitespace
+- The title and year values need to be surrounded by double quotes; other field values do not (we are working on figuring out the source of this quirk and eliminating the need for quotes).
+Enclosing any of the values in quotes, however, should never do any harm.surround values with double quotes if the value contains embedded whitespace
-- key/value pairs in brackets are optional; you may also list key of optional pair with no accompanying value
+- key/value pairs in brackets are optional; you may also list the key of an optional pair with no accompanying value

-To get the comma-separated list of authors (which can be quite long for many of our lab's publications) to to the paper's pubmed site, click on "Cite" under "ACTIONS" and copy/paste the full length of authors.
+To get the comma-separated list of authors (which can be quite long for many of our lab's publications) go to the paper's pubmed site, click on "Cite" under "ACTIONS" and copy/paste the full length of authors.
 Note each author is listed lastname first followed by one or two initials, e.g.:

 Morton LM, Karyadi DM, Stewart C, Bogdanova TI, Dawson ET, Steinberg MK, Dai J, Hartley SW, Schonfeld SJ, Sampson JN, Maruvka YE, Kapoor V, Ramsden DA, Carvajal-Garcia J, Perou CM, Parker JS, Krznaric M, Yeager M, Boland JF, Hutchinson A, Hicks BD, Dagnall CL, Gastier-Foster JM, Bowen J, Lee O, Machiela MJ, Cahoon EK, Brenner AV, Mabuchi K, Drozdovitch V, Masiuk S, Chepurny M, Zurnadzhy LY, Hatch M, Berrington de Gonzalez A, Thomas GA, Tronko MD, Getz G, Chanock SJ

 (The PubMed site is also a good source for the other fields.)

 Each lab member's (current or past) page contains a yaml key/value pair `citation-names`.
 It is important that any citation name used for that member be included in that key's value.
-For example, in pmid citatins, Gaddy's name is listed as Getz G or Getz GA;  his team member page contains the following comma-separated list:
+For example, in pmid citations, Gaddy's name is listed as Getz G or Getz GA;  his team member page contains the following comma-separated list:

-	citation_names: "Getz G, Getz GA"
+	citation_names: Getz G, Getz GA

 This is how we ensure lab members' names appear in a bold font in any paper added to the lab website.

 ## team

 Navigating to "Team" (on the top navigation bar) displays Getz Lab membership, both present and past.
-Current members are listed under the following categories:
+Members and alumni are listed under the following categories:

 - Principal Investigator (Gaddy)
 - Operations and Administration